Jaza/flask-editablesite/README.rst

 This project is still **under active development**.
 I hope to have it mainly finished within the next week or so (as of 14 Oct 2015).

 The aim of this app is to demonstrate that, with the help of modern JS libraries, and with some well-thought-out server-side snippets, it's now perfectly possible to "bake in" live in-place editing for virtually every content element in a typical brochureware site.

+This app is not a CMS.
+On the contrary, think of it as a proof-of-concept alternative to a CMS.
+An alternative where there's no "admin area", there's no "editing mode", and there's no "preview button".
+There's only direct manipulation.

 "Template" means that this is a sample app.
 It comes with a bunch of models that work out-of-the-box (e.g. text content block, image content block, gallery item, event).
 However, these are just a starting point: you can and should define your own models when building a real site.
 Same with the front-end templates: the home page layout and the CSS styles are just examples.